 Sociolinguistics and AI conference

 On 19-21 August 2026 the AI-UNI research project and Centre for Internationalisation and Parallel Language Use (CIP) will host the conference Sociolinguistics and AI.
 The conference will take place at the University of Copenhagen, South Campus.
 Call for papers is out now.
-Download the first circular here.
+Download the second circular here.

 See more information about the conference below.